vanessa-kang/tp/docs/DeveloperGuide.md

 #### Current implementation

 `SetSuBySemesterCommand` is executed by `CapCalculatorApp`.
-It provides users with a suggestion on how they can S/U their modules added in `AcademicPlannerApp` by retrieving the `userMduleList` from  the `Person` object and filter the list according to the semester provided to get a `suList`.
+It provides users with a suggestion on how they can S/U their modules added in `AcademicPlannerApp` by retrieving the `userModuleList` from  the `Person` object and filter the list according to the semester provided to get a `suList`.

-`suList` will then be analysed to provide user with a list of suggested S/U modules to achieve a best Cap.
+`suList` will then be analysed to provide user with a list of suggested S/U modules to achieve the best CAP.

  Given below is an example usage scenario and how `SetSuBySemesterCommand` behaves at each step.